gzybola/b-suitors/README.md

 | speed up      | | 3.72365 | 3.31933 | 2.85209 | 2.48746 | 2.388620 | 1.91573 | 1.45765 |

-Project made for classes at University of Warsaw.
+Project was made for classes at University of Warsaw.